-In 2005, the Board of Directors approved share ownership guidelines that require each director to own shares of Company common stock having a value equal to five times the annual cash retainer for directors.
+In 2005, the Board of Directors approved share ownership guidelines for each director to own shares of Company common stock having a value equal to five times the annual cash retainer for directors.
 Directors have up to five years to attain this guideline share ownership level.
-As of March 15, 2010, seven directors met these guidelines.
-One director who joined the Board of Directors in 2006 has not yet met the guidelines.